paulinic/ogd_harmonizR/README.md

 an R package that will support Data Scientists in working with Open Government Data.
 The packages allows the user to inspect, harmonize and link data sets in R.

 ## Data
 The data will be collected from the Swiss Open Government Data portal opendata.swiss.
+The script "simplified_opendata_api" is offering different methods to download a number of data sets from the API.

 ## Methods
 With the help of the LLM Claude by Anthropic AI, function scripts were created to inspect, harmonize and link the different data sets found on opendata.swiss.
 The LLM also supported in building the package, us9ng the devtools package.The package itself